ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 **Can I swap ETH for BTC from my wallet?**

-- No, you can only swap tokens that are ERC-20.
-You can only swap wrapped Bitcoin.
+- No, you can only swap tokens that are native to the Ethereum network, such as ETH, ERC-20 tokens or NFTs.
+You can only swap "wrapped" forms of Bitcoin that live on Ethereum.

 **What is a slippage?**
 - It is the difference between your expected exchange rate and the actual rate.